Masato Kai

-is a Japanese male volleyball player and an Olympian.
+Masato Kai (甲斐 優斗, Kai Masato) is a Japanese male volleyball player and an Olympian.
 He plays as an outside hitter for the Japan men's national volleyball team and Osaka Bluteon.

 Personal life

 Kai was born on 25 September 2003 in Nobeoka City, Miyazaki Prefecture, to Akihiro and Terumi Kai.
-He has an older brother, Koutarou, and a younger sister, Sakura.
-He started playing volleyball in the second grade of elementary school at the Nobeoka Minami Volleyball Club, where his father was the coach.
+He has an older brother, Koutarou, who plays for Suntory Sunbirds, and a younger sister named Sakura.
+He started playing volleyball in the second grade of elementary school at the Nobeoka Minami Volleyball Club, where his father was a coach.

-In 2019, Kai attended the Miyazaki Prefectural Nichinan Shintoku High School, where he played an active role in the All Japan High School Volleyball Championship, leading the team to the semifinals in their first appearance at the tournament.
-In 2022, he was accepted at Senshu University, where he majors in business administration.
+In 2019, Kai attended the Miyazaki Prefectural Nichinan Shintoku High School and played an active role in the All Japan High School Volleyball Championship, leading the team to the semifinals in their first appearance at the tournament in his third-year.
+In 2022, he was accepted at Senshu University and currently majors in business administration.